camaraproject/Governance/README.md

 A message to all End User Council participants can be sent using <euc@lists.camaraproject.org>.

+## All Hands Calls

+Monthly All Hands Calls are scheduled with the whole CAMARA community to inform about latest changes, news and answer on questions.
+The calls are held virtually, are open for the public and are scheduled each second Thursday in a month at 4pm CE(s)T time.
+You’re welcome to join via: [Meeting link](https://dtag.webex.com/dtag/j.php?MTID=m3132241789c25fcbeab76a9875b90cbb).

 ## Documentation

 The full documentation for the project can be found in the "documentation" subfolders of each repository.